 Treatment for lymphedema depends on the underlying cause and severity of your symptoms.
 The goal of treatment is to limit pain, reduce swelling, and improve mobility.

-Dr. Arcot might recommend exercising regularly, wearing compression garments, or getting a massage.
+Dr. Arcot might recommend exercising regularly, wearing compression garments.
 Manual lymph drainage is a hands-on treatment technique that encourages the flow of lymph fluid out of your arm or leg.
 In addition, the most effective treatment is pneumatic mechanical compression device, which is highly effective to reduce swelling and rejuvenate the lymphatic vessels which is your drainage system.

 To explore your treatment options for lymphedema, schedule an appointment at Memphis Vein Center.
 We are the leaders of lymphedema treatment in the mid-south area.
 Call or book online today